ollybolly/iNaturalist-Bioblitz-Data-Exploration/DATA_DIVE_GUIDE.md

 ## Setup and configuration

 Open the script in RStudio and set the working directory to its folder (Session, Set Working Directory, To Source File Location).
+When run in RStudio the script also anchors the working directory to its own location, so the relative `source()` and output paths resolve either way.
 Then edit the settings near the top.

 ### Essential settings